AAC x ABI New York City Year-round Internships

 The +B program supports students' professional practice initiatives and provides them with increased confidence in their preparedness for career opportunities.
 The +B Distinction demonstrates students' willingness to take advantage of the professional development resources of the Art Academy and Cincinnati community in preparing them for substantive and satisfying creative lives.

-For more information about +B, students should contact Paige Williams, Chair of the Studio Program.
+For more information about +B, students should contact Paige Williams, VP for Academic Affairs / Academic Dean.

-For questions about any of these opportunities, contact Mack Maynard, Director of Student Services.
+For questions about any of these opportunities, contact Kelsey Nihiser, Director of Student Services.